doo/evernote-sdk-ios/README.md

-Evernote SDK for iOS version 2.0 (alpha!)
+"Simple" Evernote SDK for iOS version 2.0
 =========================================

-**HEADS-UP!** This "2.0" fork of the SDK is currently unofficial and a work in progress.
-(That's why it's on my GitHub and not the Evernote one right now. :-) ) Although most of the "public" objects are fairly stable, changes are being made overall quite frequently.
+**HEADS-UP!** This fork of the SDK is unofficial and a work in progress.
+Although most of the "public" objects are fairly stable, changes are being made overall quite frequently.
 Some things might well not work as you expect.
-Your feedback is very valuable.
+Your feedback is very valued.

+Also note: the "Sample App" in this SDK bundle isn't actually a sample app.
+Please don't bother with it.
+Thanks!

 What this is
 ------------